Sad news

 Baby RemyI'm all yoursLittle Big ManPorch MonkeyRecovery RemyRemy RugratRope ManThe Sentinal

-One of the hardest things we ever do has human beings is say goodbye to our pets.
+One of the hardest things we ever do as human beings is say goodbye to our pets.
 Unfortunately, recently my wife and I had to say goodbye to our buddy boy Remington aka: Remy, Socrates, Mister Majestic, Bud Bud and Big Boy.
 Remy developed Liver cancer and unfortunately had to be euthanized at 10 ½ years old.

 Remy was truly a special dog.
 At one point he was a MAGSR fund raiser poster boy due to a tragic beginning of his life.
 At eight weeks old he had a compound fracture in his hind leg and was set to be euthanized, but by the grace of God, MAGSR was willing to step up and fundraise for an operation that saved both his leg and his life.